MhmdSyd/MhmdSyd/README.md

 ### About Me:

 An AI engineer who has a good background in data analytics, data science and other branches of artificial intelligence.
-- **JAN,2023 - Now**: working for TecSolutionGroup in Saudi Arabia as Data Analyst and AI Engineer.
+- **Jan,2023 - Now**: working for TecSolutionGroup in Saudi Arabia as Data Analyst and AI Engineer.

-- **Recently, Apr,2022 - Jan,2023**: he worked in Huawei as a Software Engineer and TL for the Reporting Team using the "Power BI, FineBI, Echarts(JS)" tools.
+- **Apr,2022 - Jan,2023**: worked in Huawei as a Software Engineer Egypt AUTIN Team and TL for "Reporting" using BI tools.

-- **Postgraduate Studies April,2021 - JAN,2022**: Graduate of the 9-month ITI diploma on AI Track.
+- **Postgraduate Studies Apr,2021 - Jan,2022**: Graduate of the 9-month ITI diploma on AI Track.

 - **Education, 2015 - 2020**: Graduated from the Engineering Department of Menofia University with a bachelor's degree.